Kaasstengels

-In Indonesia kaasstengels, together with nastar and putri salju are the popular kue kering ("dried kue", or cookie), during festive occasion, such as Natal (Christmas) and Lebaran (Eid al Fitr).
-It is one of several Dutch delicacies that has been adopted into Indonesian cuisine since colonial era.
+In Indonesia kaasstengels, together with nastar and putri salju are the popular kue kering ("dried kue", or cookie), during festive occasions, such as Natal (Christmas) and Lebaran (Eid al Fitr).
+It is one of several Dutch delicacies that has been adopted into Indonesian cuisine since the colonial era.

 Recipe

 Kaasstengels' dough is made of a fine mixture of butter or margarine with egg yolks, with addition of grated cheese, then mixed together with flour, cornstarch and baking powder.
 The kind of cheese being use might be edam, gouda or cheddar.